mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 The specified key file must have this format: a line with `1;HEX(KEY)`

-Additional informatons about Binlog files encryption can be found here:
+Additional information about the encryption of the Binlog files can be found here:
 [Binlogrouter - The replication protocol proxy module for MariaDB MaxScale](../Routers/Binlogrouter.md).

+### `mariadb10_slave_gtid`
+If enabled this option allows MariaDB 10.x slave servers to connect to binlog server using GTID value instead of binlog_file name and position.
+Default option value is _off_.

 A complete example of a service entry for a binlog router service would be as follows.